High velocity vent in a patented non-oscillating version to ISO 15364:2007 / MSC Circ. 677 and ISO 16852

 Due to the requirements for non-oscillating performance, the blow-down

-must be quite large and is often 50-70% or more of the opening setting.
+must be quite large and is often 50-70% of the opening setting.

-Every time such a valve opens, be it because of thermal expansion or
+Every time such a valve opens, because of thermal expansion or

 the pressure below the vapor pressure of volatile gases such as Methane